 A great low-intensity option is tai chi.
 Not only can this practice reduce stress and enhance sleep quality, but studies show that long-term tai chi practice can induce structural changes in the brain, resulting in an increase in brain volume.
 Participating in a tai chi class is a great way to learn the different movements.
 Then, you can practice tai chi whenever and wherever you’d like to reap its brain benefits.

 Another brain-boosting form of exercise is weight training.
-In one study, researchers found that six months of strength training (lifting weights) improved cognitive performance and helped protect specific sub regions of the hippocampus that are particularly vulnerable to Alzheimer’s disease.
+In one study, researchers found that six months of strength training (lifting weights) improved cognitive performance and helped protect specific sub regions of the hippocampus.
 Even more impressive?
 These benefits lasted for a year, even after the weight training was discontinued.

 How long do I need to work out?